cleskowsky/cleskowsky.github.io/production.md

 ## Links

+* [Mapping Out Your Observability Journey](https://www.honeycomb.io/blog/mapping-your-observability-journey/): Breaking down big plans into digestable chunks is key to getting buyin and shipping.
+It's really hard to get everything you want done in the first go for bigger projects and just attempting this can mean you never ship!
+  * Start with the signals you have - eg log file analysis - to get what's happening right now by high cardinality dimensions (eg userId, ip, api endpoint etc)
+  * Then proceed to the why by instrumenting code.
+Even linking in a lib like opentelemetry will automatically start watching stuff like http requests (Minimum energy, get to spans)
+    * Start with a single service.
+Add dependencies in a subsequent step to break up the work and start showing people what's possible
+  * Look for wins in investigations to show the business it's worth it.
+This road is long and not cheap!
+  * Instrument more
+  * Learn how to write queries against your data depending on whatever backend you choose
+  * Start cheap.
+Most backends have free tiers that are good for small services.
+Some things can be self hosts. (eg Prometheus and Jaegar)
+  * Get more people excited about your new super powers
 * [Deployment strategies for OpenTelemetry](https://lightstep.com/blog/deployment-strategies-for-opentelemetry/): An article on the lightstep blog but a core committer to the otel project.
 Seems like the first step is to install the otel collector everywhere.
 This lets you lift and shift instrumented data to any backend metrics / traces host that supports the otel protocol.
 (Which is many of the big ones : prometheus, datadog, sumologic, lightstep, etc.) Step 2 is instrumenting apps which is slower / harder for sure.
 He recommends starting with the most important work flow through an app end to end so people can see the value and start to get excited